Ozzy Osbourne, Controversial Heavy Metal Pioneer, Dies Weeks After Farewell Show

 He was inducted twice into the Rock & Roll Hall of Fame in Cleveland, along with the United Kingdom's Music Hall of Fame, both for his solo work and with Black Sabbath.
 He won five Grammy Awards and earned many other honors, including a star on the Hollywood Walk of Fame and on Birmingham's Broad Street, The Telegraph reported.

-Osbourne was well-known for his outlandish concert antics and wild partying lifestyle.
-Most infamously, he bit the head off a dead bat in Des Moines, Iowa, in 1982, which later required emergency rabies shots.
+Osbourne was well-known for his outlandish concert antics and wild partying lifestyle of drug and alcohol abuse.
+Most infamously, he bit the head off a dead bat at a show in Des Moines, Iowa, in 1982, which later required emergency rabies shots.

 His marriage to Sharon, which began after his first marriage ended in 1982, was marred by public controversies.
 In 1989, Osbourne nearly killed Sharon by strangulation in a drug-fueled domestic assault.